bnidz/hotminute.privacy.policy/index.md

 MoCap Suite uses the TrueDepth APIs to capture facial motion data for animation purposes only.
 This data is not collected, stored, or sold to any third parties.

-*Data Protection*
+**Data Protection**

-We take appropriate measures to protect the facial motion data collected through the TrueDepth APIs from unauthorized use, disclosure, or access by third parties.
-If a user revokes their consent for the collection of this data, we will promptly cease all use of it.
+The MoCap Suite app utilizes the TrueDepth API for facial animation purposes only.
+We do not collect, store, or sell any data obtained through the use of this API.
+The facial motion data captured is used solely for animation within the app and is deleted immediately after use.
+We take appropriate measures to protect this data from unauthorized access or use, and strictly adhere to user consent regarding its collection.
+The privacy of our users is a top priority and we assure that no data obtained through the TrueDepth API will be shared or used for any purpose other than animation within the MoCap Suite app.

 **Links to Other Sites**